LinguaPhylo/linguaPhylo.github.io/tutorials/templates/programs-used.md

 {% assign tracer_version = "1.7.2" %}
 {% assign figtree_version = "1.4.3" %}

-* LPhy Studio and LPhy BEAST require Java 17 or a later version.
+* Java 17 or a later version is required by LPhy Studio.

 * LPhy Studio - This software will specify, visualize, and simulate data from models defined in LPhy scripts.